Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

 The effectiveness of predictive performance will be evaluated using AUC (Area Under the ROC Curve)~\cite{weng2008new}.
 We also apply statistical tests using Bayes Sign Test~\cite{Benavoli2017} to evaluate the significance of our experimental results.
 We use the percentage difference between each pair of solutions as $\frac{R_a - R_b}{R_b} * 100$ where $R_a$ is the solution under comparison and $R_b$ is the baseline solution.
 In this context, ROPE (Region of Practical Equivalence)~\cite{kruschke2015bayesian} is used to specify an interval ([-1\%, 1\%]) where the percentage difference is considered equivalent to the null value.
 Thus, \textit{1)} if the percentage difference of the specified metric between solutions \textit{a} and \textit{b} (baseline) is greater than 1\%, solution \textit{a} outperforms \textit{b} (win); \textit{2)} if the percentage difference is within the specified range, they are of practical equivalence (draw); and \textit{3)} if the percentage difference is less than -1\%, the baseline outperforms solution \textit{a} (lose).

 Each resulting data variant is also evaluated regarding privacy risk (\textit{iii}).
-Although it is common to assess the membership inference risk during the generation of synthetic data, we focus on a measure suitable for all of our tested transformation techniques.
-Thus, we evaluate privacy through linkability risk by comparing each variant against the original data set.
-The comparison space will only include the specified set of QIs~\footnote{For comparison purposes, we use the same set of QIs for sampling and deep learning-based solutions.}.
-We use \textit{Anonymeter} library~\cite{giomi2022unified} for linkability assessment.
-Given the original data set, the core idea of the linkability method is to find the $k$ closest synthetic records of the $i^{th}$ index in the subspace of the QIs.
+We evaluate privacy through linkability risk by comparing each variant against the original data set.
+The comparison space includes only the specified set of QI~\footnote{For comparison purposes, we use the same set of QI for sampling and deep learning- and differentially private-based solutions.}.
+We use \textit{Anonymeter} library~\cite{anonymeter} for linkability assessment.
 For this evaluation, it is required a control data set which we use the test data set (20\% of original data), and $k$ that indicates the search space for nearest neighbours; we use $k=10$.

 For conciseness, our experimental methodology is illustrated in Figure~\ref{fig:workflow}.